top of page

 TOFU is a collaboration between: University of Sheffield PhD researcher Ke Li, performance maker Lora Krasteva, theatre maker, chef and York Anti-Racist Collective member Mikhail Lim

-Research and development for TOFU is supported by the Centre for Equity and Inclusion, University of Sheffield.
+The first R&D of TOFU took place in 2024/25 in Sheffield, supported by the Centre of Equity and Inclusion, University of Sheffield.

 bottom of page